 Self-Assessment of Internal Controls Questionnaire

 The Self-Assessment of Internal Controls questionnaire is a tool utilized by the Hawaii State government to confirm the presence of an internal control system within State government.
-This tool is completed by all State departments and agencies that are reported as part of the primary government within the State’s Comprehensive Annual Financial Report (CAFR).
-State departments and agencies that have their financial statements discretely presented as component units and major proprietary funds in the State’s CAFR are also required to complete this questionnaire, as appropriate.
+This tool is completed by all State departments and agencies that are reported as part of the primary government within the State’s Annual Comprehensive Financial Report (ACFR).
+State departments and agencies that have their financial statements discretely presented as component units and major proprietary funds in the State’s ACFR are also required to complete this questionnaire, as appropriate.

 An internal control system provides the State’s management with reasonable assurance that the State’s financial statements are presented fairly.